pandelislag/pandelislag/README.md

 # 💫 About Me:
 Hello my name is Pantelis and i am from Greece.
-Recently i finished an online coding Bootcamp about Front End Development.
-This was a journey about 6 months and help me understand all things about Javascript, React Js<br>and more about technologies, change the way how to think generally.
-My passion is creating nice UIs and understand deeper programming.
+Recently i finished an online coding Bootcamp around the Front End Development technology.
+This was a journey that lasted 6 months and helped me understood all things around Javascript, React Js<br>and more technologies.
+I also changed the way how to think generally.
+My passion generally is to create nice UIs and understand deeper programming.

 ## 🌐 Socials: